-1.3.
+1.2.
 Equity, Diversity and Inclusion

-The CVC Group (in this section, "CVC", "we"), of which the Firm is a part, strives to foster a supportive and inclusive working environment, where we leverage the unique contributions, abilities, voices and talents of employees.
-CVC want to provide employees with the opportunity to achieve their full potential while working at CVC.
+The CVC Group (in this section, "CVC", "we"), of which the Firm is a part, strives to foster a supportive and inclusive working environment, where everyone feels valued and respected.
+We are committed to providing an open and inclusive work environment for all, and we value the richness of diverse perspectives and experiences.